-To make it easy as possible, all the videos in a single workshop have the same password and it is listed below each video.
+To make it easy as possible, all the videos in a single workshop have the same password and it is listed below each and every video.

 Video password won’t work.
 Be sure that you are entering it correctly.
 I can’t tell you how many times I am sure I was typing my password correctly, but I wasn’t.
 Especially on mobile devices, they seem to be extra tricky.

 Be sure there are no spaces before, in, or after the password.

 The passwords are case sensitive so be sure that capital letters are only there when they are supposed to be.
 My phone starts every sentence with a capital letter so I occasionally catch it capitalizing a letter I didn’t intend.

 The video says “OOPS that wasn’t supposed to happen.
 Please try again in a few minutes” That can be caused by a technology hiccup and if you just refresh the page it will display correctly.